littlezaide/Studio5000_A6/shared-spaces.md

 # Roads vs Streets

-Roads are for getting around quickly by car and bus.
+Roads are for getting around on quickly, by car and bus.
 Streets are for living in.
 Shared space is to make the *streets* better, not to replace *roads*.